Harley Academy

 Marking up for platysmal bands botox advanced treatment course

-Learn how to treat platysmal bands with Dr Carol Mastropierro.
+Learn how to treat platysmal bands with advice from Dr Carol Mastropierro.

 Dr Carol is a clinical trainer and aesthetics specialist at Harley Academy with dermatological and injecting experience.